A Beautiful Planet: Cast

-Butch Wilmore and Terry Virts performed three spacewalks over a nine-day period from February 21 to March 1, 2015.
-The film depicts some of their EVA undertakings outside the Space Station.
-While they worked, both explorers were cognizant of the dangers associated with spacewalks.
-Virts explains that a puncture to their EMU spacesuits was a particular concern because, according to him, "you 'walk around' by grabbing onto things with your gloves ...
-The outside of the Space Station is a jungle of wires, equipment and metal bars and trusses.
-If you accidentally sliced your glove or your spacesuit on one of the sharp edges, that could create a leak, and if that leak is big enough, you would die."
-Describing some of the other EVA hazards, Wilmore elaborates that the temperature is "almost 300 degrees [Fahrenheit] on the Sun side of the Space Station, but when you get in the shade, it's minus 275 degrees.
-You feel that inside the suit.
-My fingertips in the sunlight would feel like they were on fire, almost ...
-Also, you have a safety tether attached to the Station, and it's on a reel ...
-You can be upside down, twisted, inverted; you can completely lose your spatial awareness about where you are and what your attitude is, and you can easily get tangled up in that safety tether if you're not cautious.
-Every single movement you make, you're making an effort to think through it."

 Production

 A Beautiful Planet was written, produced, and directed by Toni Myers, who has created seven other space-themed IMAX films including Hubble 3D and Space Station 3D.
+Announced as a co-production between IMAX and Walt Disney Studios, the two companies jointly announced an April 29, 2016 release date on September 3, 2015.
 The film was premiered in Manhattan on April 16, 2016, and was released in cinemas on April 29, 2016.
-Despite being announced as distributor, Walt Disney Studios later removed association with the film prior to its release.
+Despite being an initial distributor, Disney later removed association with the film prior to its release.

 Digital IMAX cameras

 The astronauts who filmed the movie used digital IMAX cameras, and much of the footage they produced was shot through the seven window panes on the Space Station's domed Cupola module.
 The use of digital cameras permitted cinematographer James Neihouse to review image sequences almost immediately and make suggestions for retakes, and was a lightweight alternative to using IMAX film which can be developed only when returned from space.

-This night photograph of the American Midwest was taken from ISS Expedition 46.
-The city of Chicago is visible on the shore of Lake Michigan, as are Earth's atmosphere, part of the Space Station, and the approaching sunrise.

 Myers and Neihouse coordinated with their astronaut camera crew to make use of the digital cameras' augmented capacity for filming in dim light.
 According to Myers, "We would not have the nighttime scenes without the digital dynamic range ...
 What the digital capture did, totally open up that night world to us, with stars, cities at night, lightning and other phenomena that you see at night, like auroras."